Pomona/Pomona/README.md

-# Pomona.
+﻿# Pōmōna.
 The DTO-free way to REST for lazy people!

-Pomona is all about exposing your domain model as a REST API.
+Pōmōna is all about exposing your domain model as a REST API.
 With less pain.

 It was born out of my personal experience with being bored from manually implementing a whole new layer of DTO and mapping.
 With the feeling that I was repeating myself over and over.

-So the goal is that Pomona will offer a way to do this mapping and (de)serialization by convention, and remove the need for DTO's all together.
+So the goal is that Pōmōna will offer a way to do this mapping and (de)serialization by convention, and remove the need for DTO's all together.
 This shall be achieved by:

 * Supporting custom conventions, with a good set of default ways to do things.